-The classic model of crowding out, as presented in Warr (1982), Roberts (1984), and Bergstrom, Blume, and Varian (1986), is derived from the assumption that individuals see their own contribution as a perfect substitute for dollars given by the government.
+The classic model of crowding out, as presented in Warr (1982), Roberts (1984), and Bergstrom et al. (1986), is derived from the assumption that individuals see their own contribution as a perfect substitute for dollars given by the government.
 Andreoni (1988) showed that this model of "pure altruism" is unable to explain many simple facts about giving, and also leads to extreme predictions, such as that consumption is independent of redistributions of income.
 A model of impure altruism that assumes individuals experience some joy of giving, or a "warm-glow" (Andreoni, 1989, 1990, Steinberg, 1987, Cornes and Sandler, 1984), naturally leads to incomplete crowding out.
 Empirical research, as shown by Ribar and Wilhelm (2002), has been more consistent with a model of warm-glow giving than of pure altruism.

 There are many empirical studies on crowding out, and most show that crowding is quite small, often near zero, and sometimes even negative (crowding in).
-Notable studies include Kingma (1989), Okten and Weisbrod (2000), Khanna, Posnett and Sandler (1995), Manzoor and Straub (2005), Hungerman (2005), Borgonovi (2006), and Gruber and Hungerman (2007).
+Notable studies include Kingma (1989), Okten and Weisbrod (2000), Khanna et al. (1995), Payne (2001), Manzoor and Straub (2005), Hungerman (2005), Borgonovi (2006), and Gruber and Hungerman (2007).
 Payne (1998) noted that the government officials who approve funding for the grants are elected by the same people who make donations to charities.
 This means that positive feelings toward a charity will be represented in the preferences of both givers and the government, and that this simultaneity could bias findings against crowding out and could even lead to biased predictions of crowding in.
 For instance, a hurricane that causes both public and private charity to rise could create this positive bias.
 Payne (1998), using a panel of charities drawn from IRS 990 forms, addresses this with two-stage least squares analysis.
-She uses aggregate government transfers to individuals in the state as an instrument for government grants and finds that estimates of crowding out rise from zero in OLS to around 50 per cent in 2SLS.
+She uses aggregate government transfers to individuals in the state as an instrument for government grants and finds that estimates of crowding out rise from zero in OLS to around 50% in 2SLS.

-Andreoni and Payne (2003) ask the simple question: what happens to a charity's fund-raising expenses when it gets a government grant?
-They first provide a theoretical framework that predicts that charities that compete for donors will reduce fund-raising efforts in response to a grant, due partly to classical crowding and partly to substituting efforts away from fund-raising and into their charitable services.
-For the empirical analysis, they again looked at IRS 990 fillings, this time on a 14-year panel of 233 arts organizations and 534 social services organizations.
-As with Payne's (1998) earlier observation, charities that are in high demand will likely receive government grants and engage in active fund-raising.
+Andreoni and Payne (2003) ask the simple question: what happens to a charity's fundraising expenses when it gets a government grant?
+They first provide a theoretical framework that predicts that charities that compete for donors will reduce fundraising efforts in response to a grant, due partly to classical crowding and partly to substituting efforts away from fundraising and into their charitable services.
+For the empirical analysis, they again looked at IRS 990 filings, this time on a 14-year panel of 233 arts organizations and 534 social services organizations.
+As with Payne's (1998) earlier observation, charities that are in high demand will likely receive government grants and engage in active fundraising.
 This again requires an instrumental variables approach.
-Their results imply that a \$1000 increase in grants will reduce fund-raising for the arts by \$265, and for social services by \$54.
-These effects are significant; grants decrease fund-raising by about 52 percent for arts organizations and 32 percent for social service organizations.
+Their results imply that a \$1000 increase in grants will reduce fundraising for the arts by \$265, and for social services by \$54.
+These effects are significant; grants decrease fundraising by about 52% for arts organizations and 32% for social service organizations.

-The next natural step in this research is to measure crowding out and ask what fraction of this is due to reduced fund-raising as opposed to classic direct crowding out.
+The next natural step in this research is to measure crowding out and ask what fraction of this is due to reduced fundraising as opposed to classic direct crowding out.
 We address this question next.

-3. The Nonprofit Data Set
+3. The nonprofit data set